meyusufdemirci/GermanyEmigrationGuide/README.md

   - Wohnungsübergabe Form: You just ask your landlord and he/she provides for you.
 Must be his/her signature on the document.
   - Übergabeprotokoll: It is a protocol that shows you entered the house.
 Again, you ask your landlord and must be his/her signature on the document.
   - Passport
+### Tax ID
+  When the Anmeldung is done, you will get the document that includes your Tax ID, by mail.
+As soon as you get it, tell the Tax ID to the employer to be able to get your salary.